IDATA2304-Group11/HealthMonitor-Analyzer/Project Report.md

 ## Abstract

 Statistics shows that over 26% of adults between 50 and 80 don't measure their blood pressure as often as they should.
 Hypertension, also known as blood pressure, increases the risk of heart disease and stroke, two leading causes of death in USA and Europe.
 As a result, we have developed a IoT device to make blood pressure tracking easier for exposed adults and elders.
-Healthmontor tracks blood pressure through a device such as a smart watch, and sends it to the patients doctor for reviewal. `<b>`This may help people slacking on their tracking`</b>`, and provide better quality of life.
+Healthmontor tracks blood pressure through a device such as a smart watch, and sends it to the patients doctor for reviewal.This may help people slacking on their tracking, and provide better quality of life.

-This report is written by four students at NTNU Ålesund; Mikkel Stavelie, Petter Edvardsen, Jørgen Finsveen and Ole-Kristian Dvergsdal.

 ## Introduction